BostonTimelapse/timelapse/README.md

 * No leading / on the path to the command.
 This was an early problem but I simply could-not-see-it.
 Pretty sure I thought cron was irrevokably broken for some rare reason I saw in a thread before I caught this one.
 I felt like I tried EVERYTHING
 * Seems obvious but it took a while for me to figure out that you needed to add bin/bash before a bash script

+#### web development
+Really have no idea here, but github-pages made it super easy to set up this post and thanks to my google workspace account I already had a domain.
+Was a little surprised how clumsy it is to embed video but thanks to [this repo](https://github.com/nathancy/jekyll-embed-video) I made it work.

 ## Closing Thoughts
 In the end I am so happy I have something that works.
 And I really enjoy sharing the output multiple times a day.
 I put a ton of time and effort into the project and it has been extremely frustrating but also a lot of fun to continue to add functionality and push the envelope of what I know how to do.
 As I built this project out my capabilities snowballed and what was really hard in the beginning was a lot easier in the end.
 I was rarely happy with the basics and always pushed for some dumb marginal thing I liked.
 For example the tweets and instagram posts are both location tagged directly from either the Dorchester Heights or Bunker Hill monuments and I set up my script to let me tweet from the command line so that location info is always (usually) there.
 I also got pretty good at making little helper scripts if I had a quick idea.
 There are a bunch of things I made for myself that I chose not to share.